 Misusing Baclofen Often Causes Physical Health Problems

-When a person has a painful muscle spasm, Baclofen’s ability to minimize nerve signals related to muscular contraction can be very helpful.
+When a person has a painful muscle spasm, baclofen’s ability to minimize nerve signals related to muscular contraction can be beneficial.
 However, when a person is taking baclofen needlessly, the drug’s method of action becomes a problem.
-Since it is regularly inhibiting nervous action in the brain, baclofen can end up causing all sorts of unpleasant side effects.
+Since it regularly inhibits nervous activity in the brain, baclofen can end up causing all sorts of unpleasant side effects.
 In addition to relaxing muscles, baclofen can affect the gastrointestinal system, respiratory system, and more.

-Regularly using baclofen can cause several basic health problems.
+Regularly using baclofen can cause several fundamental health problems.
 You may find yourself feeling drowsy and fatigued, but at the same time, baclofen may also cause insomnia.
 The drug tends to cause chronic nausea and dizziness as well.
-Some people also encounter digestive issues, so baclofen abuse may lead to constipation or frequent urination.
+Some people also encounter digestive issues and baclofen abuse may lead to constipation or frequent urination.

-Occasionally, baclofen side effects may become more dangerous.
-Though rare, it is possible for baclofen to interfere with breathing.
+Occasionally, baclofen’s side effects may become more dangerous.
+Though rare, baclofen can interfere with breathing.
 Some people may experience shallow or weak breathing.

 Baclofen can also cause mental confusion.
-For some patients, the confusion can become so severe that they lose touch with reality and experience hallucinations.
+The confusion can become so severe that some patients lose touch with reality and experience hallucinations.